quadbio/RNAseq_tutorial/Tutorial.md

 |`nano`||an easy-to-use text editor|
 |`vim`|vi improved|a commonly used modal text editor, which operates in either insert mode (where typed text becomes part of the document) or command mode (where keystrokes are interpreted as commands that control the edit session)|

+>**NOTE**
-<span style="font-size:0.8em">*P.S.
-Any command you can run in Bash is essentially a program.
-On the other hand, any program which is executable in Bash, including those implemented separately from Bash, can be also seen as a command there.*</span>
+>Any command you can run in Bash is essentially a program.
+On the other hand, any program which is executable in Bash, including those implemented separately from Bash, can be also seen as a command there.

 All those commands have different options and arguments.
 In most of the time, they are arranged in a way like following:
 ```console